-professionals This course prepares to understand and resolve complex health issues and enhance the well-being of different local, state and national communities.
+This course prepares professionals understand and resolve complex health issues and enhance the well-being of different local, state and national communities.
 This course educates and develops leaders in the health care workforce by aligning them with academiccommunity partners and by empowering students to address relevant public health problems.
-Students are exposed to core public health knowledge and public health policy issues principles from such fields using epidemiology, biostatistics, environmental health sciences, management, social and behavioral sciences, and academic research, preventative medicine, data collection, measurements and future challenges.
+Students are exposed to core public health knowledge and public health policy issues using principles from such fields epidemiology, biostatistics, environmental health sciences, management, social and behavioral sciences, and academic research, data collection, preventative medicine, measurements and future challenges.